-Being capable of infusing the food with mid-level and moderate fumy flavors, this great grilling wood would never overpower your favorite meat while cooking it.
+Being capable of infusing the food with mid-level and moderate fumy flavors, this great grilling wood would never overpower your favorite meat while smoking it.
 Besides, you can add an enchanting deep brown hue to your palate.

 But there are different types of oak woods to barbeque different meats, fish, and vegetables.
 Which one should you go for?